 The online companion to Bravery, Bandages and Bedpans celebrates 2020, International Year of the Nurse and Midwife and the 200th anniversary of the birth of nursing pioneer Florence Nightingale,and May 12, International Nurses Day, by presenting information on the trials, tribulations and triumphs of Prince Henry Hospital trained nurses across history to complement the physical exhibition.

-This exhibition will be available to view every Sunday at the Prince Henry Hospital Museum, Little Bay, when COVID19 restrictions are lifted.
+This exhibition is be available to view every Tuesday and Sunday, 10am-3pm, at the Prince Henry Hospital Museum, Little Bay.
+Entry fee is $5.00.